astroport-fi/astroport-core/contracts/pair/README.md

 ### Swap

-Swap an offer asset to the other
+Swaps an offer asset to the other.

   ```json
   {